 Comments and questions are graded for completion: you will get full credit as long as you submit all of them and they reflect a reasonable attempt to engage with the topic and texts.

 Final paper (30%)

 You will write one final paper of around 4,000 words, on a question of your choosing which relates to the material in the course.
 I ask you to send me your chosen question byt the end of week 9 .
 I will provide feedback on your question, make suggestions to refine it, and finally approve it.
-The final paper is due on Saturday, April 10.
-As with the short essays, you will receive detailed comments on your final paper and be able to revise and resubmit it by Friday, April 23.
+The final paper is due on Saturday, 30 April.
+As with the short essays, you have the option of receiving feedback on your final paper outline up to one week before the final paper is due.